KYVENetwork/docs/basics/slashing.md

 ## Timeout slash

 A timeout slash happens when the protocol node is offline for longer.
 When a node is supposed to upload and submit data, but it does not for any reason, other validators vote if the data source was available or not.
-If the data source was available, the node in question was probably offline and got slashed with 1%.
+If the data source was available, the node in question was probably offline and got slashed with usually 1%.
 If the data source is unavailable and it's not the node's fault that it did not upload the node, it does not get slashed.